 Making purchases at Amazon.com and other website funds this website by generating revenue.
 Any help is appreciated and supports both me and content like this.

-Bob Kramer Chef Knife is one of the best chef knife available.
-It has a comfortable and a really large blade profile.
-You can expect to spend thousands of dollar for just one of his knife.
-But even then, knife collectors are willing to wait months in line just for a chance to get his knife.
-Luckily, there exist a much cheaper alternative.
-Bob Kramer has teamed up with zwilling to make a more affordable knife to sell to the mass.
-However, there are many different versions available and it can be confusing making sense of it.
-This review will talk about the difference between these knives and how it affects cutting performance.
+Bob Kramer Chef Knife is one of the Best Chef Knife around.
+It has a comfortable handle and a large blade profile.
+Just a single knife can cost into the thousands.
+But even then, knife collectors are willing to wait months just for a chance to buy it.
+Luckily Kramer has teamed up with Zwilling to make a more affordable version so that average cook can afford one.
+The problem is that there are too many different version.
+Making sense of it can be confusing, with the cost being at least a few hundred dollars, you dont want to make the wrong choice.
+This review will talk about the difference between these knives and how it affects cutting performance, durability and comfort.

 Bob Kramer Chef Knife Review Quick Summary